-Below are statistics on the benefits of sport participation and regular physical activity, the modern barriers to sport participation, and the consequences of inactivity:
+Below are additional statistics on the benefits of sport participation and regular physical activity, the modern barriers to sport participation, and the consequences of inactivity:

 Regular physical activity benefits youth in many ways, including helping build and maintain healthy bones, muscles, and joints; helping control weight and reduce fat; and preventing or delaying the development of high blood pressure (GAO, 2012).

 Childhood and adolescent sports participation is a significant predictor of young adults' participation in sports and physical fitness activities.
 Adolescents who play sports are eight times as likely to be active at age 24 as adolescents who do not play sports (Sports Participation as Predictors of Participation in Sports and Physical Fitness Activities in Young Adulthood, Perkins, 2004).

 There is substantial evidence that physical activity can help improve academic achievement, including grades and standardized test scores.
 Further, such activity can affect cognitive skills, attitudes and academic behavior, including enhanced concentration, attention, and improved classroom behavior (GAO, 2012).

 High school athletes are more likely than non-athletes to attend college and get degrees; team captains, MVPs achieve in school at even higher rates (US Dept. of Education, 2005).